A fully restored two hundred year old building

 Winding paths lead to a wildflower meadow, a mini orchard and organic vegetable garden with polytunnel.

-Guests are welcome to try our homegrown fruit and veg, freshly picked, at different times of the year.
+We might even drop in some homegrown fruit and veg to you, freshly picked, at different times of the year.

 A sturdy treehouse also serves as a painting platform for en plein air and there is space for a yoga mat… perfect for an early morning stretch.